 Tensions were heightened further by a spate of Northern missile tests in 2009 and then by the sinking of the Southern naval ship Cheonan in March 2010, in which 46 sailors died.

 After international investigators reported finding evidence that the Cheonan was sunk by a torpedo from a North Korean submarine, South Korea stopped all trade between the two states.
 Pyongyang rejected the claim as "fabrication" and retaliated by cutting all relations with Seoul.

 A serious cross-border clash in November 2010, as a result of which the South Korean military was placed on its highest non-wartime alert.
 After a North Korean long-range missile test in April 2012, the South reached agreement with the US to nearly triple the range of its ballistic missile system to 800 km.

 The demilitarised zone (DMZ) between South and North Korea is the world's most heavily-fortified frontier.

-The US has tens of thousands of soldiers in South Korea and has operational control over South Korean troops in the event of war.
-Seoul was due to resume control in 2015, but appears to want an extension, given ongoing tensions with the North.
+The US has tens of thousands of soldiers in South Korea and maintains operational control over South Korean troops in the event of war.
+Seoul was due to resume control in 2015, but the transfer has been postponed indefinitely over continuing tensions with the North.